hyjinx187/semgrep-docs/docs/index.md

 <!---
-Substitute the "dark:" logo path in case a new dark logo is made.x The code is kept here for easy maintenance.
+Substitute the "dark:" logo path in case a new dark logo is made.x The code is kept here for easy maintenance.f
 -->

 <div class='logo-index'>